cubicle-jockey/cj_common/README.md

 # cj_common

 Collection of common functions used for other projects.
-A lot more functionality will be added as more projects are spun up.
+Additional functionality will be added as more projects are spun up.

 cj_binary